Roger-ODonnell/Rory-Gallagher-History-PP1/README.md

   <li>I will use complimenting colors to achieve easy on the eye's navigation</li>
   <li>I will provide interesting facts about rorys life</li>
   <li>I Will make all pages responsive to allow viewing on any device</li>
-  <li>i will keep reading to a minimum whilst providing enough information on Rory Gallagher</li>
+  <li>I will keep reading to a minimum whilst providing enough information on Rory Gallagher</li>
 </ul>

 <a href="#top">Back to top</a>